Get quick access to our research papers, public consultations and surveys related to bank notes.

 Survey results allow the Bank to monitor its progress, to identify potential issues or opportunities, and to adapt its programs, tools, and services as needed.

 The Bank of Canada supplies Canadians with bank notes they can use with confidence—notes that are readily accepted and secure against counterfeiting.
 To monitor and assess public confidence in the authenticity of bank notes, we conduct a survey twice a year.
-This survey is based on a representative sample of Canadian residents.
+This survey is based on a representative sample of 2,700 residents of Canada.

 This survey measured Canadians’ awareness of the polymer bank notes.
 Respondents were asked if they recalled hearing of any upcoming changes to Canadian bank notes, and if so, where they first heard of the polymer bank notes.